 A few statistics show how Medicaid underpins much of U.S. health care.

 - About 1 in 5 Americans get health insurance through Medicaid, which is run by the states with federal financial support and oversight.
-As of April 2020, 65.6 million people in the U.S. were enrolled in Medicaid, including at least 28 million children, according to the latest data posted by the Centers for Medicare and Medicaid Services (CMS).
+As of January 2023, more than 85.9 million people in the U.S. were enrolled in Medicaid, according to the latest data posted by the Centers for Medicare and Medicaid Services (CMS).
 There were about 7 million participants in the Children’s Health Insurance Program (CHIP), considered a sister initiative to Medicaid.

 - Medicaid paid for 43% of all births in the U.S. in 2018, while private insurance plans paid for 49%.
 Policymakers now are looking to expand Medicaid coverage to try to lower the high rate of maternal mortality in the United States.
 There are bills pending in Congress that would require Medicaid coverage of new mothers from a 60-day period to the entire year following giving birth.